chartshq/generator-muze/README.md

 # generator-muze

-A Yeoman generator to scaffold a basic app with MuzeJS
+A Yeoman generator to scaffold a basic app with MuzeJS.